plenoptic-org/plenoptic/docs/reference/reproducibility.md

 #### Penalties attribute

-Accompanying the new {attr}`~plenoptic.synthesize.metamer.Metamer.penalty_function` attribute is the new attribute {attr}`~plenoptic.synthesize.metamer.Metamer.penalties`, which tracks the penalty function output over synthesis iterations (analogous to how {attr}`~plenoptic.synthesize.metamer.Metamer.losses` tracks the value of the objective function over synthesis iterations).
+Accompanying the new {attr}`~plenoptic.Metamer.penalty_function` attribute is the new attribute {attr}`~plenoptic.Metamer.penalties`, which tracks the penalty function output over synthesis iterations (analogous to how {attr}`~plenoptic.Metamer.losses` tracks the value of the objective function over synthesis iterations).
 Because this data was not tracked before this release, we are unable to produce it when loading an old object.
-Instead, {attr}`~plenoptic.synthesize.metamer.Metamer.penalties` will be set to an appropriately-sized tensor of `torch.nan` to signify the missing values.
+Instead, {attr}`~plenoptic.Metamer.penalties` will be set to an appropriately-sized tensor of `torch.nan` to signify the missing values.

-If you called {func}`~plenoptic.synthesize.metamer.Metamer.synthesize` with the optional `store_progress` argument, the metamer-in-progress was cached over synthesis with some frequency and so you can manually compute the corresponding penalty values.
+If you called {func}`~plenoptic.Metamer.synthesize` with the optional `store_progress` argument, the metamer-in-progress was cached over synthesis with some frequency and so you can manually compute the corresponding penalty values.
 To do so:

 ```python
 # initialize your Metamer object